kashutoshswe/operating-system/README.md

-# operating-system
+# Operating System
-This repository contains research about Operating System
+The research work on reducing the boot time of the different linux / unix based operating system.